verrazzano/verrazzano/release/docs/README_FULL.md

 You can install Verrazzano using a private Docker-compliant container registry.
 This requires the following:

 *    Load the product images into your private registry.
-This includes loading all the required Verrazzano container images from `/images` into your own registry and repository.
+This includes loading all the required Verrazzano container images from `/images` directory of the distribution into your own registry and repository.
 *    Install Verrazzano using the instructions in the [Verrazzano Installation Guide](https://verrazzano.io/latest/docs/setup/install/installation/).

 ## Support

-*    If you have any questions about Verrazzano Commercial Edition, contact us through our [Slack channel](https://bit.ly/3gOeRJn).
+*    If you have any questions about Verrazzano, contact us through our [Slack channel](https://bit.ly/3gOeRJn).
 *    For instructions about using Verrazzano, see the [Verrazzano documentation](https://verrazzano.io/latest/docs/).
 *    For detailed installation instructions, see the [Install Guide](https://verrazzano.io/latest/docs/setup/install/installation/) in the Verrazzano documentation.
 *    For troubleshooting information, see [Diagnostic Tools](https://verrazzano.io/latest/docs/troubleshooting/diagnostictools/) in the Verrazzano documentation.